mbarcia/drupsible-project/README.md

 . ./bin/ssh-agent.sh <your-private-key-filename>
 ```
 Drupsible will then present proper credentials to the Git server when the codebase needs to be cloned or checked out.

-### Note to OSX host users
-Make sure your private key is in the keychain before trying to clone from a secured git repo.

-### Note to Windows host users
-Due to a [limitation in Vagrant](https://github.com/mitchellh/vagrant/issues/1735#issuecomment-119875409), if you are running a Windows OS host, and need to clone from a Git repo using a deployment key, and want to have ```vagrant up``` and ```vagrant provision``` work properly, you
-#### need to have Pageant running with the _same_ deployment key loaded ####
-Inside the VM there are no issues, it is only vagrant provision not forwarding the SSH agent.